Best hybrid SUVs and hybrid 4x4s 2021

 SUVs and 4x4s are becoming more fuel-efficient these days thanks to hybrid technology.
 We round up some of the best you can buy right now

-If you're interested in the latter, check out our list of the best plug-in hybrid SUVs – otherwise read on for our rundown of the best hybrid SUVs on sale in the UK right now...
+If you're interested in the other type of hybrids, check out our list of the best plug-in hybrid SUVs – otherwise read on for our rundown of the best hybrid SUVs and 4x4s on sale in the UK right now...

 Hyundai Tucson Hybrid